-But, as the company expands, your customer base grows, and you simultaneously start selling more products in large quantities.
+But based on our firsthand experience, as your company expands, your customer base grows too — and you simultaneously start selling more products in large quantities.

 At this point, inventory tracking becomes cumbersome, and manually counting stock items is time intensive.
 You risk losing track of your stock level and ending up with many unfulfilled orders and dissatisfied clients.

 Can QuickBooks Online track inventory effectively?

 This detailed guide will help you answer that question and maintain the right financial balance in your business.

 After putting it to the test, QuickBooks Online does indeed track inventory.
 Leveraging QuickBooks Online for inventory tracking allows you to:

 If applicable, our investigation demonstrated that you can also add non-inventory items and services to these sales documents.

 But does QuickBooks Online track inventory the way you need it to?
 Let’s find out.

 How does inventory tracking work in QuickBooks Online?